 Blue Butterfly Originals “Skipper” Pin Looms

-Steel pin and native cherry hardwood hand looms.
+Steel pin and native cherry hardwood hand looms, also known as pin looms.
 Hand-crafted in Indiana by Alan Hokenson of Blue Butterfly Originals.

 Miniature weaving looms and small hand-looms, so popular from the 1930’s into the early 1970’s, are happily making a come-back in the craft world.
 Versatile and portable, projects can range in size and complexity from a single woven square for a mug rug, to several hundred connected squares for a bed-spread.

 What makes these looms so unique is the special method with which you can warp them.
 The majority of the yarn is laid out on the loom in three “warp” steps.
 Then it is all tied together with one “weaving” step.

 As you can watch in the videos below, the special pin groupings help you to memorize the four-step warp-and-weave method.
 Using this method, a 4 inch square can be made in 4 minutes!

 The Blue Butterfly Originals Pin Looms have been updated from the vintage versions with increased pin spacing, which makes it possible to weave with a wider range of yarn sizes.
 Now you can use worsted weight yarns!
 Very nice fabrics can also be made with a doubled strand of sock yarn.